msft-mirror-aosp/platform.compatibility.cdd/7_hardware-compatibility/7_3_sensors.md

     `TYPE_MAGNETIC_FIELD_UNCALIBRATED` sensor.

-If device impelementations include a 3-axis magnetometer, an accelerometer sensor and a gyroscope sensor, they:
+If device implementations include a 3-axis magnetometer, an accelerometer sensor and a gyroscope sensor, they:

 *   [C-2-1] MUST implement a `TYPE_ROTATION_VECTOR` composite sensor.

-If device impelementations include a 3-axis magnetometer, an accelerometer, they:
+If device implementations include a 3-axis magnetometer, an accelerometer, they:

 *   MAY implement the `TYPE_GEOMAGNETIC_ROTATION_VECTOR` sensor.

-If device impelementations include a 3-axis magnetometer, an accelerometer and `TYPE_GEOMAGNETIC_ROTATION_VECTOR` sensor, they:
+If device implementations include a 3-axis magnetometer, an accelerometer and `TYPE_GEOMAGNETIC_ROTATION_VECTOR` sensor, they:

 *   [C-3-1] MUST consume less than 10 mW.